coffee beans

 Important notes: USDA Organic Certified, roasted specifically for cold brewing

-Roasted especially with cold brew coffee in mind, this option from Cooper’s Cask shows off the great flavors many Guatemalan coffees are so well-known for.
-Plus, it delivers a rich and smooth cold brew experience with ease.
+Roasted especially with cold brew coffee in mind, this option from Cooper’s Cask produces a rich and smooth cold brew (we steeped it in our French press for 18 hours).

 Two Volcanoes Guatemala Coffee